Service pensioners who can get a Gold Veteran Card

 - satisfy the treatment benefits income and assets test; or

-- the rate of their disability pension is 50% of the general rate or higher; or
+- the rate of their Disability Compensation Payment is 50% of the general rate or higher; or

 - they have an impairment from one or more service injuries or diseases that constitutes at least 30 impairment points under the Military Rehabilitation and Compensation Act 2004 (MRCA).